slothy-optimizer/slothy/tutorial/README.md

         str q7, [x0, #-48]
 ```

-Let's start by looking at the optimized loop body going from `start:` to `cbnz count, start`.
+Let's start by looking at the optimized loop body going from `start:` to `cbnz count, start`:
-We see that the loop now has 4 blocks of 3 `gap`s meaning that there are 4 1-cycle stalls.
-This compares to 7 stalls in
+We see that the loop now has 4 blocks of 3 `gap`s meaning that SLOTHY predicts 4 stalls of 1 cycle each.
+This compares
-the version without software pipelining.
-We see that 2 load instructions are marked as early (e) instructions, meaning they
+to 7 stalls in the version without software pipelining.
+We see that 2 load instructions are marked as early instructions
-are moved into the previous iteration: Intuitively, this makes sense: We know statically what data we need to load for
+(annotated `(e)`), meaning they have been moved into the previous iteration: Intuitively, this makes sense: We know
-the next iteration, and loads have a fairly long latency, so we can improve performance by issuing loads early.
-For the
+statically what data we need to load for the next iteration, and loads have a fairly long latency, so we can improve
-code to still be correct, SLOTHY decreases the number of iterations by one (`sub count, count, #1`), adds the missing
+performance by issuing loads early.
+For the code to still be correct, SLOTHY decreases the number of iterations by one
-early-instructions for the first iteration before the loop, and finally adds the non-early instructions of the last
+(`sub count, count, #1`), adds the missing early-instructions for the first iteration before the loop, and finally adds
-iteration after the loop.
-Also note that addresses have been adjusted accordingly.
+the non-early instructions of the last iteration after the loop.

-**TODO: Explain address offset fixup!**
+Another experimental feature that can be witnessed in this example is _address offset fixup_.
+The two `ldr`s that
+were moved into the previous iteration have been reordered with the `str _, [x0], #64` which modifies the address
+register.
+SLOTHY is aware of this and has adjusted the immediate offsets in `ldr` accordingly.
+Without this, software
+pipelining would not be possible here.
+Address offset fixup is an important yet somewhat subtle feature, and mistakes
+in its handling are currently not caught by SLOTHY's selfcheck.
+Going into the details of why that is goes too far for
+this tutorial, but it is one of the reasons why the selfcheck does, as it stands, not replace a formal verification.

 ## 5. Checking the quality of SLOTHY optimizations